-You should also think about what you want in a college: in state or out of state, public or private, a big or small campus, etc. Once you have an idea of what you’re looking for, think of some questions you might want to ask.
+You should also think about what you want in a college: in state or out of state, public or private, big or small campus, etc. Once you have an idea of what you’re looking for, think of some questions you might want to ask.
 College representatives are well versed on almost everything related to the school.
 Ask them about what majors they have that might interest you, what their opinion is on the school’s programs, or what campus life is like.
 The reason they’re there is to inform you of anything you want or need to know, so think about what’s important to you and what questions to ask!
+Speaking of which...

-Get all the information available
+Gather all the information available

 Don’t be afraid to reach out

-Plan a visit
+Plan a campus visit

 Once you have your list, start planning on visiting your favorite colleges.
 You’ll be spending four years of your life at college, so make sure to visit beforehand to see if the campus feels like a good fit for you.
-But college visits can be expernsive, especially if you want to visit colleges that are far away.
+But college visits can be expensive, especially if you want to visit colleges that are far away.
 If you can't make it in person, many colleges now offer virtual tours that cover a lot of the big ticket locations and features of their campuses.